hmc-cs111-fall2016/regular-expressions/reflection.md

 ## Comment on the design of this internal DSL
 In this DSL, it works very well to write languages of characters and strings.
-It's also rather easy to develop sets of regular expressions.
+It's also rather easy to develop small sets of regular expressions or expressions based on one letter or short phrase, such as `'a'` or `"ab"`.
 Additionally, it's very easy to check these sets against specific members of the set thanks to RegexMatcher.

 Currently, it's still rather cumbersome to use the star operator or the plus operator.